wenxiangtoh/ACE-GPLS/README.md

 # ACE-GPLS
-A web-based application built using React and Java Programming Language.
+A web-based application built using React and Java Programming Language which utilizes Spring Boot Framework.

 This project involves allowing users to submit feedback, view their feedback details upon submission of feedback.
+The processing of the feedback would takes up to 5 minutes interval time.

 ## Installation Guide